devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet XXX: Favorite Event in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 Now Let's take a look at the most interesting part of an implementation of the BLoC patter, the BLoC class itself.
 We extend the BLoC class provided by the Flutter BLoC package.
-It take in the type of the _events_ that will be send to the BLoC and the type of the _State_ that should be emitted from the BLoC `Bloc<Event,State>`:
+It takes in the type of the _events_ that will be send to the BLoC and the type of the _State_ that should be emitted by the BLoC `Bloc<Event,State>`:

 ```dart
 ///The FavoriteBLoC is Responsible for Keeping track of the